travelinxian/travelinxian.github.com/_posts/2013-04-14-AboutChangAn.md

 There're lots of pine trees in the mountain.
 No matter near or far, you can see the green filled in your eyes.
 Maybe you will meet some small animals like squirrels, and birds like eagles, etc.

-## Rural hotel and meals
+## Rural inn and meals

-There're a lot of rural hotel and families to welcome visitors everyday, and they provide complete services after several years developing, including fishing(then you can barbecue what you have fished), barbecue, Ma Jiang, etc.
+There're a lot of rural inn and families to welcome visitors everyday, and they provide complete services after several years developing, including fishing(then you can barbecue what you have fished), barbecue, Ma Jiang, etc.

 Every weekend, the people from Xi'an downtown will come here to find some interesting places and enjoy the weekend